brunomuniz-encora/poc-starlingx-messages/Demo.md

 [//]: # (TODO: update X and Y accoding to recording)

-When the `node` is able to contact the central again - simulated by the click of a button in this demonstration, accumulated data is sent to the `central`.
+When the `node` is able to reach the central again, accumulated data on the node is then sent to the `central`.

 [//]: # (TODO turn nodes online again and show how it reflects on both central's graphs)